kingofctrl/vim.cpp/README.md

     - Type the following in Vim: `:echo has('python')`.
 If the output is 1, then the version of Vim with Python support.
 If it's 0, then get a version of Vim with Python support.

+#### Using vim as a python IDE

+Add the following line to your .vimrc.

+    Plug 'klen/python-mode', { 'for': 'python' }

+#### Using vim as a Go IDE

+Add the following line to your .vimrc.

+    Plug 'fatih/vim-go', { 'for': 'go' }

 FAQ
 -----